m-ashry-eg/SAA-C03/doc/README.md

   <img src="https://img.shields.io/badge/state-in_development-blue" alt="version">
 </p>

+## Amazon Instance Store

+Amazon Instance Store, also known as ephemeral storage, provides temporary block-level storage for Amazon EC2 Instance.
+It is physically attached to the host computer on which your instance runs and is ideal for temporary storage of data that changes frequently.

+  - ### Amazon Instance Store Characteristics

+    - Instance Store volumes are directly attached to the physical hardware of the host machine.

+    - They provide very high input/output operations per second (IOPS) performance.

+    - Data on an Instance Store volume is not persisted beyond the life of the associated instance.
+If the instance is stopped or terminated, all data on the instance store is lost.

+    - Not all EC2 instance types come with Instance Store.
+When selecting an instance type, you need to choose one that specifies an "Instance Store" under the "Storage" section.

+    - When an instance is stopped (but not terminated), the data on the Instance Store is preserved.
+However, it's important to note that if the underlying hardware fails, you may lose data.

+    - Unlike Instance Store, Amazon Elastic Block Store (EBS) volumes provide persistent, network-attached block storage that can be detached from one instance and attached to another.

+    - Instance store volumes do not support snapshots, so you cannot create backups or migrate data easily.

 ## Amazon Elastic Block Store (EBS)

 Amazon Elastic Block Store (Amazon EBS) is a block-level storage service provided by Amazon Web Services (AWS) for use with Amazon Elastic